Incremental Measurement of Structural Entropy for Dynamic Graphs: Introduction

-In dynamic scenarios, a graph evolves from the original state to many updated states during time series~\cite{harary1997dynamic}.
-To better measure the temporal complexity of the dynamic graph, we need to efficiently compute the updated structural entropy at any given time.
-Unfortunately, the current structural entropy methods~\cite{structural-entropy, li2022principles} do not support efficient incremental computation.
-That is, the encoding tree needs to be reconstructed for every updated graph, which leads to enormous time consumption.
-To address this issue, we propose two dynamic adjustment strategies for one- and two-dimensional encoding trees.
-For one-dimensional cases, when new graph nodes come, we adjust the encoding tree by incrementally setting an equal number of corresponding leaf nodes as the immediate successors of the root node.
-For two-dimensional encoding trees, we give two adjustment rules: 1) new edges do not change the encoding tree's structure, and 2) new nodes are assigned to their neighbors’ communities.
-Adjustment examples of one- and two-dimensional encoding trees are shown in Fig.~\ref{intro2in1}(c).
+In dynamic scenarios, a graph evolves from its initial state to many updated graphs during time series~\citep{harary1997dynamic}.
+To efficiently measure the quality of evolving community partitioning, we need to incrementally compute the updated structural entropy at any given time.
+Unfortunately, the current structural entropy methods~\citep{structural-entropy, li2022principles} do not support efficient incremental computation due to two challenges.
+The first challenge is that the encoding tree needs to be reconstructed for every updated graph, which leads to enormous time consumption.
+To address this issue, we propose two dynamic adjustment strategies for two-dimensional encoding trees\footnote{``Two-dimensional encoding tree'' means the height of the encoding tree is restricted to $2$.
+The corresponding structural entropy of the two-dimensional encoding tree is named ``two-dimensional structural entropy''.}, namely \textit{the naive adjustment strategy} and \textit{the node-shifting adjustment strategy}.
+The former strategy maintains the old community partitioning, and supports theoretical structural entropy analysis, while the latter dynamically adjusts the community partitioning by moving nodes between communities based on the principle of structural entropy minimization.
+The second challenge is the high time complexity of structural entropy computation by the traditional definition.
+To tackle this problem, we design an incremental framework, namely \textit{Incre-2dSE}, for efficiently measuring the updated two-dimensional structural entropy.
+To be specific, \textit{Incre-2dSE} first utilizes the two dynamic adjustment strategies to generate \textit{Adjustments}, i.e., the changes of important statistics from the original graph to the updated graph and then uses the Adjustments to calculate the updated structural entropy by newly designed incremental formula.
+Additionally, we also generalize our incremental methods to undirected weighted graphs and conduct a detailed discussion on the calculation of one-dimensional structural entropy for directed weighted graphs.

-To efficiently measure the structural entropy of the updated graph, we present two metrics named \textit{Global Invariant} and \textit{Local Difference}.
-The Global Invariant is an approximation of the updated structural entropy, whose computational complexity is $O(1)$.
-The Local Difference is defined as the approximation error (i.e., the absolute error between the updated structural entropy and the approximate value), which is determined by the adjustment strategies.
-Its computational complexity is $O(n)$, where $n$ denotes the incremental size.
-We give the upper bound and the lower bound of the Local Difference and further prove that the Local Difference and its first-order absolute moment converge to $0$ in order of $O(\frac{\log m}{m})$, where $m$ denotes the total edge number of the original graph.